Some themes will interfere with UberMenu, and this can occur in a variety of ways.

 Residual Styling

-Most commonly, a theme’s menu styles may be written in such a way that they apply to UberMenu after UberMenu has been activated.
+Most commonly, a theme’s menu styles may be written in such a way that they apply to UberMenu after UberMenu has been activated and replaced the theme menu.
 This interferes with UberMenu’s functionality and can cause anything from slight layout issues to total malfunction.
 This is known as residual styling and is most commonly resolved through the use of Manual Integration to prevent the theme’s styles from applying to the new menu.

 Residual Scripting